 With time, we come to realize the Trickster's path is one filled with humor.
 He teaches lessons in ways that are very different from other archetypes.
-He is the jester who occasionally strikes a nerve with a cunning insult, the clown whose jokes sometimes turn a little too dark or morbid, the prankster who goes a bit too far from time to time.
+He's the jester who occasionally strikes a nerve with a cunning insult, the clown whose jokes sometimes turn a little too dark or morbid, the prankster who goes a bit too far from time to time.

 One Form of the Trickster

-For my whole life, I have been what some of us call “One of Loki’s.”
-This phrase is generally for those Lokeans (followers of Loki) who were chosen by the Norse God as opposed to having chosen him as a Patron deity.
+For my whole life, I've been what some of us call “One of Loki’s.”
+This phrase is generally for those Lokeans (followers of Loki) who were--or feel--chosen by the Norse God as opposed to having chosen him as a Patron deity.

 We're confronted by some of the worst situations that life has to offer and are expected to grow and find the humor in it.
-When we fear something, if we fail to get over that fear, we are directly impacted by it; forced to face the fear head-on and experience all the gritty details, no matter how hard we try to avoid it.
+When we fear something, if we fail to get over that fear, we're directly impacted by it; forced to face the fear head-on and experience all the gritty details, no matter how hard we try to avoid it.

 The Compassionate Comedian Mourned Across the World

 Even when his jokes were a bit too dark or movie character portrayal uncomfortable to watch, he had a way about him that kept us connected.
 Those darker moments were very human and very real and any discomfort on our part was our reaction to the challenge.

 Over the years, we could feel his sadness that he hid deep within himself.
 We understood exactly what he was talking about when others thought he was just cracking jokes.
-We recognized the difference between his great acting and when he was allowing his personal emotions to peek out from behind his wall during a role – the lovely benefit of a “mask” that acting offers).
+We recognized the difference between his great acting and when he was allowing his personal emotions to peek out from behind his wall during a role (the lovely benefit of a “mask” that acting offers).

 We know because all of us who are touched by the Trickster experience this pain in life.
 Just as the Trickster is so often misunderstood, harshly judged against, even ignored and thought best off left alone, those of us touched by the Trickster are equally social outcasts, believed to be lone wolves, heavily criticized, and often find our dearest loved ones blindly turning away right when we need them the most.

-So long as we avoid that temptation and accept a spiritual touch and acknowledge that they are there, they do understand, and they truly love and accept us for who we are, we make it through just fine.
+So long as we avoid that temptation and accept a spiritual touch and acknowledge that they're there, they do understand, and they truly love and accept us for who we are, we make it through just fine.
 A good cry, and the negativity is overcome.
 If we listen closely enough, we even have a major shift in perspective and find a solution to whatever the surface problem is, helping us to move beyond and defeat the underlying issues.

 Signs of the Trickster

-The death of Robin Williams strikes such a heavy cord because he has now become a shining example of what happens when we eliminate all possible channels to reach out through and ignore the spiritual allies by our side.
+The death of Robin Williams strikes such a heavy cord because he's now become a shining example of what happens when we eliminate all possible channels to reach out through and ignore the spiritual allies by our side.
 His death is a result of walking the path of the Trickster and failing to overcome the hardest of challenges.